By John T Love - Former Hon. President

 In 1955 the Club purchased the estate of Ratho Park, which it had held on lease, largely through the drive and enthusiasm of Captain Jack Dunbar and his council, and became owners of their own course and clubhouse.
 Built in 1824 by the famous architect William Burn, the fine mansion house of Ratho Park has been transformed into one of the finest clubhouses in the country, particularly since 1980 when the first stage of major improvements costing £100,000 were carried out.
 More recently to celebrate the Millennium, a further stage of improvements has been completed at a cost of £350,000.

 James Braid when he laid out the course, prophesied a successful future which has been more than fulfilled.
-The course, under the care of Course Supervisor Billy Hudson, who was previously head greenkeeper at Newbattle Golf Club, has proved very popular for visiting Societies and Corporate outings.
-Professional Alan Pate who also served his apprenticeship at Ratho and is in great demand by the Lothians Golf Association and other clubs for his teaching skills, looks after all your golfing needs.
+The course, under the care of Head Greenkeeper, Craig McCrorie, has proved very popular for visiting Societies and Corporate outings.
+Professional Andrew Erskine who also served his apprenticeship at Ratho is in great demand for his teaching skills and will look after all your golfing needs.

-First class facilities have to be supported by bright and welcoming staff and we are fortunate to have Arlene Dowling as our 'mine hostess' in the clubhouse.
-Arlene and her staff ensure that a warm welcome awaits you before and after your round of golf.
+First class facilities have to be supported by bright and welcoming staff and we are fortunate to have Liz and Andrew Purdon as our club stewards.
+Liz, Andrew and their staff ensure that a warm welcome awaits you before and after your round of golf.
 Possessing a course of great natural beauty and attractive golfing characteristics, Ratho Park has all it takes to make your visit a huge success.